 Will European Unity Fall Victim to Coronavirus?

-The EU’s reluctance to help Italy, and the readiness of China, Cuba and Venezuela to step in, has sparked a sharp slide in Italian support for the West.
+The EU’s reluctance to help Italy, and the readiness of China, Cuba and Venezuela to step in, has sparked a sharp slide in continental unity.

 WHY YOU SHOULD CARE